samekj/Google-DA-Cyclistic-Case-Study/README.md

 R Code: [Data Combining](https://github.com/samekj/Google-DA-Cyclistic-Case-Study/blob/main/01.%20Combining.R)

-All tIlve datasets are combined into a single dataset named "all_trips".
+All twelve datasets are combined into a single dataset named "all_trips".
 The resultant structure of "all_trips" is 5,779,444 rows and 13 columns.

 ### Data Exploration